Need Help?

 • Withholding the degree: students’ degrees are withheld until the completion of the conduct process, including the resolution of imposed sanctions, regardless of the students’ academic status.
 This sanction requires approval of the provost.

 • Revocation of community privileges: the college revokes privileges normally associated with community members’ status as admitted students, nondegree students, or alumni/ae.
+An example would be removal from student housing.

 The college considers significant mitigating or aggravating factors when imposing sanctions and does not follow progressive disciplinary actions (i.e., students do not have to be placed on warning or probation before they are considered for suspension or dismissal).
 Mitigating or aggravating factors may include the present demeanor and past conduct record of the respondent; the nature of the offense and the severity of any damage, injury, or harm resulting from it; and the level of ongoing threat to the safety and security of the complainant or campus community.
 Unless specified otherwise in the notification of outcome, sanctions take effect immediately.